Pradeep148/File-storage-using-blochain/README.md

 <h3>Advantages of On-chain blockchain: </h3>

 On-chain blockchain can be more secure because information is capsulated in secure blocks.
-Infomation can be recovered easily in case of break in the system.
+Information can be recovered easily in case of break in the system.

 <h3>Disadvantages of On-chain blockchain:</h3>

-Runnning time of the insertion and other block-operations can be slow because it holds too much data to process.
+Running time of the insertion and other block-operations can be slow because it holds too much data to process.
 It is expensive and requires more resources to maintain.

 Here, issues with On-chain blockchain can be solved by using off-chain blockchain but On-chain blockchain is more effective where main concern is security and back-up of information.
 For this project, we have implemented On-chain blockchain which contains entire file data in block including file size and file name.